Trump's National Security Strategy Is Nothing Like the British Empire's 'Blue Water' Policy

 This is wrong on so many levels.
 First, it is the blue-water men who were the multinational globalists of their day, emphasizing the maintenance of a bewildering variety of political, military, and allied linkages — dozens of them.
 Somehow Mead gets through an entire essay about the British analogy without once using the words, “empire,” “imperial,” or “India.”
 These omissions would have startled any British strategist of that era, blue water or no.

 None of those strategists thought their country’s prosperity was to be found at sea.
 The water just connected the nodes of the imperial network.
-In their globalist conception, which they sometimes contrasted mockingly to the ideas of “Little Englanders” (the America Firsters of their day), the oceans connected little Britain to its vital economic and military partners which, above all, consisted of India (the indispensable colony) and the “White Dominions,” (Australia, Canada, New Zealand, and South Africa).
+In their globalist conception, which they sometimes contrasted mockingly to the ideas of “Little Englanders” (the America Firsters of their day), the oceans connected little Britain to its vital economic and military partners which, above all, consisted of India (the indispensable partner) and the “White Dominions,” (Australia, Canada, New Zealand, and South Africa).
 Beyond those core partnerships there were the associated alliances to shore up the Ottoman Empire (aided by the colony in Cyprus), look after Egypt, prop up Argentine commerce, administer the Suez Canal, fortify Aden, build up Singapore, police Shanghai, and so on.

 Second, these same blue-water globalists were entirely aware of the other great dimension of the British world system.
 This was Britain’s world leadership of the cause of free trade and common global financial cooperation in the form of the gold standard.
 London was the financial hub and organizing center of this world system, as commodities from across the world flowed into and out of England’s docklands.
 This was foot-on-the-pedal globalization.